MIR-LLC/AI-apps/docs/Set#1.md

 ## Applications Overview

 ### Robot Control
+An app for controlling devices, such as robots, using voice commands and gestures like tilting a board in different directions.
+Both modes can be used simultaneously or separately.

+**Voice Control**

+Commands List: robot, sleep, start, stop, right, left, forward, backward, home, slow, fast, light, music.

-The application operates in constant mode, listening for user commands through the built-in microphone.
-When it detects a command from its predefined list, the application recognizes it, announces it through the speaker on the development board, and transmits it via Bluetooth and wired connections.
+The application operates in constant mode, listening for user commands through the built-in microphones.
+When it detects a command from its predefined list, the application recognizes it, announces it through the speaker on the development board, and transmits it via BLE and wired connections.

 The command that is sent can be transformed into movement commands by the robot or other devices.
-Additionally, you can process the command using the ESP32-C3 microcontroller on the board, allowing you to convert it directly into commands for controlling the motors without the need for extra computing boards.
+Additionally, you can process the command using the onboard ESP32-C3 microcontroller, allowing you to convert it directly into commands for controlling the motors without the need for extra computing boards.

-#### Commands List:
-- Robot, sleep, start, stop, right, left, forward, backward, home, slow, fast.
+**Tilt Control**

+The app detects the tilt of a board and translates it into commands to control a robot.
+Tilting forward makes the robot accelerate, while tilting backward slows it down or moves it in reverse.
+Tilting to the sides makes it turn.
+The controls are intuitive and engaging, offering a fun user experience.
+This system can be adapted to control different types of machines.

 #### Interfaces:
 You can use UART and other interfaces to interact with the app.
 [Learn more](https://github.com/Grovety/GRC-AI-apps/blob/main/GRC_AI_apps_kit%231.md).